samurailens/GGrb/README.md

 Issues in functionality will be given utmost priority over cosmetic issues.
 Usability issues are not cosmetic issues.

+Please make use of filters/labels available in issue creation to tag issues appropriately.

 ### Expected behavior